 For the past few decades or so, what came to be known as conventional worked like a charm.
 However, millennials and Gen Z are quick and real-time, and would rather converse than fill a form.
 Conversational user interfaces offer the most convenient and natural way of communication yet, and this appeals to the lion share of the audience.

 A conversational user interface is much more feasible for the users because they are capable of doing everything from a single channel.
 Moreover, having less stuff is better than the alternative of having a lot of clutter and trying to organize them.
 The less the clutter, the easier it is to navigate and use.
 More power to CUI.

 It’s not to say that GUI shall perish.
 Even the good old command line still has its share of defenders even though everyone agrees that the days of CLI are over.
 And if you are reading the signs right, GUI will go much the same way CLI did.

-If CUI is battling GUI to know who comes out to be the ultimate victor, I want front-row seats.
+If Conversational UI is battling GUI to know who comes out to be the ultimate victor, I want front-row seats.
 Which side are you on?